FlorianTilquin/budget-dashboard/README.md

 ### OFC (Open Financial Connectivity)
 OFC is an older format similar to OFX, used by some financial institutions.
 The dashboard supports both formats.

+### Parquet Files
+Parquet is a columnar storage format that is highly efficient for analytics workloads.
+The dashboard allows you to:
+- Save your transactions (including your manual category adjustments) as parquet files
+- Load these parquet files later, preserving all your customizations
+- Share your categorized transaction data across devices or with others

-## Automatic Categorization
+## Automatic and Manual Categorization

+The dashboard provides two ways to categorize your transactions:

-The dashboard automatically categorizes your transactions based on common patterns in the transaction descriptions.
+1. **Automatic Categorization**: Transactions are automatically categorized based on common patterns in the transaction descriptions.

+2. **Manual Categorization**: You can manually override the automatic categories using dropdown menus in the Transactions tab.

 The categories include:

-- Groceries
+- Courses
-- Dining
+- Restaurants
-- Transportation
+- Transport
 - Shopping
+- Seconde Main
+- Loisirs
+- Sante
+- Services
-- Entertainment
+- Logement
-- Health
+- Revenus
-- Utilities
+- Virements
-- Housing
+- Voiture
-- Income
+- Banque
-- Transfer
+- Maison
-- Other
+- Autre

-The categorization is not perfect but provides a good starting point for analyzing your spending patterns.
+After changing categories, click the "Refresh Charts" button to update the visualizations.

 ## Privacy & Security